glenxo/a-swiper-that-works/README.md

-# lift-intl-2 is a testing purposes repo.
+# This is a simple swiper that really works.